chenyyxx/DataIntegration/README.md

 Description: Function to drop rows in data containing dduplicate keys (Chr + BP)

 Args:
-- df (pandas.Data.Frame): The data frame to be deduplicated.
+- df (pandas.DataFrame): The data frame to be deduplicated.

 Returns:
-- pandas.Data.Frame: return filtered data in the form of pandas Data.Frame.
+- pandas.DataFrame: return filtered data in the form of pandas DataFrame.

 Example:
 ```python